Skip to main content

 Yours very truly,

 Correspondent: Houghton Mifflin Company had its roots in Ticknor and Fields, a notable publishing house founded in 1832 in Boston, Massachusetts.
 By 1880, Houghton, Mifflin & Company (later incorporated as Houghton Mifflin Company) had become a major force in U.S. publishing, a position strengthened when it began to publish textbooks in the 1890s.
-The firm published both of Chesnutt's short story collections and two of his three novels, and as publishers of the Atlantic Monthly, several of his individual short stories.
-Chesnutt corresponded with the company from 1891 to 1931, often but not always with specific employees.
+The firm published both of Chesnutt's short story collections and two of his three novels, and as publishers of the Atlantic Monthly, several of his short stories.
+Chesnutt corresponded with the company from 1891 to 1931.

 1. Chesnutt's manuscript for his novel Paul Marchand, F. M. C. was rejected by three major publishing companies: Houghton Mifflin Company; Harcourt, Brace and Company; and Alfred A. Knopf.
 It was never published during his lifetime.
 The novel is set in antebellum New Orleans and its eponymous protagonist is a mixed-race "free man of color" (F. M. C.). [back]